pyrogram/pyrogram/docs/source/index.rst

 About
 -----

+Welcome to Pyrogram's Documentation!
+Here you can find resources for learning how to use the library.
+Contents are organized by topic and can be accessed from the sidebar, or by following them one by one using the Next button at the end of each page.
+But first, here's a brief overview of what is this all about:

 **Pyrogram** is a brand new Telegram_ Client Library written from the ground up in Python and C. It can be used for building custom Telegram applications in Python that interact with the MTProto API as both User and Bot.